 As well as a martial art, aikido is a practice of personal and interpersonal development.
 Tekkojuku therefore promotes vigorous training alongside a values-driven and friendly dojo culture.
 We celebrate the diversity of our members; their achievements on and off the mat; and the friendships they forge with each other.

-Tekkojuku offers an expansive and flexible training schedule, including weekday morning, weekday evening, and weekend morning classes.
-We have a spacious practice area, dressing rooms with showers, and a comfortable observation area for visitors.
+Tekkojuku offers an expansive and flexible training schedule, including weekday evening, and weekend morning classes.
+We have a spacious practice area as well as a comfortable observation area for visitors.
 Most importantly, we offer a vibrant community of instructors and practitioners.